The Manassas Law Group, PC

 As do all other states in our country, Virginia takes a hard line against DUI/DWI.
 According to Virginia alcohol-related motor vehicle statistics, in a recent year, there were 262 DUI/DWI caused fatalities, 4,855 serious injuries, and 7,482 vehicle crashes. https://www.dmv.virginia.gov/webdoc/pdf/tss02.pdf

 You can also look at: What is Drunk and Disorderly Conduct?

-Consequences of a DUI or DWI in Virginia
+Consequences of a DUI vs DWI in Virginia

 Our clients we have represented over the last 65 years typically are responsible, law-abiding citizens, who work and pay their taxes, & take care of their families.
 The consequences of a DUI/DWI conviction can be devastating not only to the offender but also their family.
 Depending upon several factors, a person convicted of a DUI will spend time in jail, lose their driving privileges, pay enormous fines, and possibly lose their job and reputation which may lead to financial problems including the loss of their home.

 Because we at The Manassas Law Group believe Virginia DUI/DWI penalties are sometimes unfairly extreme and overly punitive depending upon the circumstances, we work vigilantly to either mitigate the damages of a conviction or have charges dismissed.
 If the judge convicts you and sentences you to incarceration, instead of jail we might be able to petition the court for house arrest or in-patient addiction treatment.
 In many cases, even if the court suspends your driving priveledges, we may be able to petition the court to allow you to drive to work, to doctor appointments, or for other specific responsibilities such as for the care of children.